tcharuhas/tcharuhas.github.io/index.md

+## Chapter 7 :The Pragmatic Programmer

+This chapter provided some valuable and helpful information regarding the beginning of the project phase.
+You must go beyond the user requirement list and dig into what they mean more deeply.
+While solving "impossible" puzzles, it is interesting that they aren't always as hard as they appear to be.
+Jumping into coding is a big mistake because you are prone to lots of errors and refactoring since you most likely do not have a good grasp on what they want yet.
+I think it is a good idea to be as specific as possible as well, to avoid any unnecessary errors due to confusion over doubt and details.

 ## Chapter 2 :The Pragmatic Programmer

 I agree with the part in this Chapter, specifically the ending, about giving rough estimates and even saying you will get back at a later date.
 I agree with this because if you have a rough idea of how long something will take you, it is always good to give a timeline.
 It is not always possible to know how long something will take though,so getting back at a later date is sometimes best.
 I found the section titled Domain Languages to be the most confusing, as it is a little vague in the description.
 I found the Tracer bullet section to be most interesting, because you can give the consumer a rough idea of what is going to happen without fully doing it yet.